HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 ###### Input needed:
-RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise hit Esc) time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector and AnyData_Banden.txt,
+RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise hit Esc) time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector and AnyData_peaks.txt,
 ###### Output:
 None

+#### time resolved:
+Creates a data set of time resolved spectra in a way that's easier to plot and to digest.
+All periods are averaged into one 'overall' period and only ten spectra of this period are taken.
+###### Input needed:
+RawData.txt, in textboxes: 'number of periods', 'number of spectra per period'
+###### Output:
+FilenameOfYourRawData_1period.txt